• Skip to primary navigation

 How to make almond kheer with condensed milk?

-When this kheer is made using sweetened condensed milk, the time of cooking is reduced as it helps to thicken the kheer faster.
+When this kheer is made using sweetened condensed milk, the cooking time is reduced as it helps to thicken the kheer faster.
 To make it with condensed milk, cook the badam paste with milk for 10-12 minutes.
-Then add ½ cup sweetened condensed milk and cook for another 5-6 minutes and the almond payasam is ready to serve.
-Do not add any extra sugar to this recipe as the condensed milk is very sweet by itself.
+Then add ½ cup sweetened condensed milk and cook for another 5-6 minutes, and the almond payasam is ready to serve.
+Do not add extra sugar to this recipe, as the condensed milk is very sweet.

-Can we make badam kheer without peeling the almonds?
+Can I make badam kheer without peeling the almonds?

-Yes, you can make this kheer with the almond skin on but keep in consideration that the texture of the kheer will not be creamy in that case.
+Yes, you can make this kheer with the almond skin on, but remember that the texture will not be creamy in that case.

-Can we sweeten the badam kheer with jaggery instead of sugar?
+Can I sweeten the badam kheer with jaggery instead of sugar?

-Yes, you can use powdered jaggery or jaggery syrup instead of sugar to sweeten this delicious kheer.
-But always keep in mind to never add jaggery when the kheer is hot, it will curdle the milk.
-Once the kheer is cooked, remove the pan from the heat and let it cool down for 5 minutes.
+You can use powdered jaggery or jaggery syrup instead of sugar to sweeten this delicious kheer.
+But always remember never to add jaggery when the kheer is hot; it will curdle the milk.
+Once the kheer is cooked, remove the pan from the heat and let it cool for 5 minutes.
 Now add the jaggery and mix well.

-Vegan – To make a vegan version of this badam payasam, replace regular milk with plant-based milk like coconut milk, oat milk, soy milk, or almond milk.
-Always cook the kheer on low heat if using vegan milk otherwise the milk will curdle.
+To make a vegan version of this badam payasam, replace regular milk with plant-based milk like coconut, oat, soy, or almond milk.
+Always cook the kheer on low heat if using vegan milk; otherwise, the milk will curdle.

 You Might Also Like